abnatal/botobot/README.md

 ```

 ### Running as standalone apps
-Please check the README.md files inside each project folder (api, telegram, whatsapp) for instructions.
+Please check the README.md files inside each project folder (core, telegram, whatsapp) for instructions.

-The WhatsApp and Telegram clients depend on the API project.
+The WhatsApp and Telegram clients depend on the BotoBot Core project.

 ## Technologies used
 - Python